chandresh189/Shopping-Site.github.io/README.md

 # Shopping-Site
-Created a staric shopping site using HTML CSS, with guidance and support from Easy Tutorials.
+Created a static shopping site using HTML CSS, with guidance and support from Easy Tutorials.